Matt Vierling Preview, Player Props: Tigers vs. Guardians

-The Detroit Tigers, including Matt Vierling (.273 on-base percentage in past 10 games, 54 points below season-long percentage), battle starter Xzavion Curry and the Cleveland Guardians at Progressive Field, Thursday at 7:15 PM ET.
+On Friday, Matt Vierling (.273 on-base percentage in past 10 games, 54 points below season-long percentage) and the Detroit Tigers play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 4:10 PM ET.

-He had two hits (going 2-for-5 with an RBI) in his most recent game against the Twins.
+In his most recent game, he had two hits (going 2-for-5 with an RBI) against the Twins.

 Matt Vierling Game Info & Props vs. the Guardians